Seán Foran

 Seán Foran (1931 – 9 July 2015) was an Irish Gaelic footballer who played as a midfielder for the Offaly senior team.

-Born in Edenderry, County Offaly, Foran first played competitive Gaelic football during his schooling at St. Mary's Knockbeg College.
+Born in Edenderry, County Offaly, Foran first played competitive Gaelic football during his schooling at St Mary's Knockbeg College.
 He arrived on the inter-county scene at the age of seventeen when he first linked up with the Offaly minor team.
 He made his senior debut during the 1949 championship.
-Foran immediately became a regular member of the starting fifteen and won one Leinster medal.
+Foran immediately became a regular member of the starting fifteen and won one Leinster SFC medal.

-As a member of the Leinster inter-provincial team on a number of occasions, Foran won one Railway Cup medal.
+A member of the Leinster inter-provincial team on a number of occasions, Foran won one Railway Cup medal.
 At club level he was a three-time championship medallist with Edenderry.

 Throughout his career Foran made 24 championship appearances.
-He retired from inter-county football during the 1963-64 league.
+He retired from inter-county football during the 1963–64 league.

 In retirement from playing Foran became involved in team management and coaching.
-He was a selector when Offaly won the All-Ireland title in 1982.
+He was a selector when Offaly won the All-Ireland SFC title in 1982.